Coastal Health

 BUT PREVENTABLE!

-When seawater enters a local aquifer (or underground water source), it permanently contaminates it, making it unable to support ecosystems and unsuitable for human consumption.
-For example, one aquifer in Torrance was contaminated with sea water in xxx.
+Inundation is when a dry area becomes permanently wet or submerged.
+With inundation, seawater can enter local aquifers, causing permanently contamination, making the water unable to support ecosystems and unsuitable for human consumption.
 This cannot be reversed.
 Tackling carbon emissions and heat that contribute to sea level rise will prevent inundation.

 Sinking